Z.aiZ.ai·💬 Text Generation·↑ Newer: GLM 5.2

 GLM 5 — TLDR

-• 🔧 Adds DeepSeek Sparse Attention to cut inference cost.
+• 🔧 Adds DeepSeek Sparse Attention to cut training and inference cost.

 💰 Pricing